joomla/joomla-cms/tests/Codeception/README.md

 to `tests/Codeception/api.suite.yml`.
 Then adjust the REST url in the new file and copy the `codeception.yml` to the Joomla main directory.

->Tests with authentication require a user `admin` with password `admin` as credentials for now.
+>Tests with authentication always use the super user credentials for now.

 ### Running